hongpham/Workshop-Protect-your-IoT-fleet/Module 4: Detect a compromised device using device-side metrics/README.md

 <img src="../images/startagent.png"/>

-* If you notice, you will see that X.509 certificate and it's private key is requried to start Device Defender Agent.
+If you notice, you will see that X.509 certificate and it's private key is requried to start Device Defender Agent.
 These are credentials the Agent will use to send to AWS IoT.
 These credentials are already download for you under /tmp directory.

-* The Agent will collect metrics and sends to AWS IoT as json format every 300 seconds (or 5 minutes - which is minimum reporting interval)
+The Agent will collect metrics and sends to AWS IoT as json format every 300 seconds (or 5 minutes - which is minimum reporting interval)

-** Note: need to update connection timeout**

 Let the Agent run for a 10-15 minutes.